 - Adaptive Project Framework (AFP)

-If you pick Scrum from project management methodologies, it means you start with what you have but evaluate and adapt continuously.
+If you pick Scrum from project management methodologies, you start with what you have but evaluate and adapt continuously.

-Scrum is highly collaborative, with experienced and dedicated teams and has little budgetary or time limitations.
-The flexibility in project gestation period and financial resources may lead to project bloat, or scope creep.
-It is hence best suited for complex projects but not very large ones where the absence of even one resource can impact the results.
+Scrum is highly collaborative, has experienced and dedicated teams, and has few budgetary or time limitations.
+The flexibility in the project gestation period and financial resources may lead to project bloat or scope creep.
+It is best suited for complex but small projects where the absence of even one resource can impact the results.

-Kanban believes in non-disruptive and evolutionary change that promotes “Kaizen” or continuous improvement.
-In a visual form, it comprises the Kanban board which displays the workflow thus:
+Kanban believes in non-disruptive and evolutionary change that promotes “Kaizen,” or continuous improvement.
+In a visual form, it comprises the Kanban board, which displays the workflow.